lemoer/openwrt/project-desc.md

 # Next-Steps/Ideas

 - Compare if the result is equivalent to building with the standard OpenWrt build process.
+(WIP)
 - Maybe make the inputs more specific?
     - Import only certain files from `scripts` or `include` into the `tmpenv`.
-- Build something that checks if a tool has a proper cleanup.

 ## TODOs

 - Use a common download dir.
-- Recreate basic hash in python-style based approach.
-    - After this, delete test.sh.
-- Store tool dependencies only in one place.
-- Update project-desc.md:
-    - Mention python based approach.
-    - New build dependency ninja.
-    - Mention how-to-setup.
 - scripts/config changes input hash on dirclean.
-- Include generation of tmpmetabasic to ninja file.
 - Use other hashing mechanism than md5.
 - tmpcurrent/000-meta-prepare/host/include/sys/sysmacros.h influences binaries.